Privacy Policy

 3. How we use your information

-We process your data to provide the Service you requested and on the basis of your consent (which you give by connecting sources / enabling features) and our legitimate interest in operating the product.
-We do not sell your personal data.
-We do not use your connected content or transcripts to train our own models, and — where the AI provider offers the option — we configure them not to train their models on your content (see §4–§5); we send only what is necessary to generate your results.
-We may use aggregated and de-identified data to operate, secure and improve the Service.
+We process data to provide the Service you request, based on your authorization or consent where applicable, and for our legitimate interests in operating and securing the product.
+We do not sell personal data.
+We do not use connected-source content, call audio, or transcripts to train our own models.
+Where provider controls permit, we configure providers not to train on customer content.
+We may use aggregated or de-identified data to operate and improve the Service.

 4. AI processing